-Public Services: The City and its partners provided several public services which helped to improve the quality of lives for the special needs and LMI population in Meriden.
-A total of 2,330 persons who were counted through LMC were served in PY 2022.
-Services for special needs groups included victims of domestic violence, and mental health services.
-Services for LMI persons included youth enrichment and prevention, employment services, housing referral services, subsistence payments and childcare services.
-The City also had food programs and services which benefitted residents citywide living in low/mod areas (LMA) through the Meriden Soup Kitchen.
+Public Services: The City funded several public services which helped to improve the quality of lives for the special needs and LMI population in Meriden.
+A total of 1,185 individuals were served in PY 2023 with activities that reported by low/mod clientele (LMC).
+Services for special needs groups included senior services and mental health services.
+Services for LMI persons included youth enrichment and prevention, employment services, subsistence payments and childcare services.
+The City also had food programs and services which benefitted residents citywide living in low/mod areas through the Meriden Farmers Market and Joy Unlimited Breaking of the Bread Program.
+In general, services that have a low/mod citywide benefit serve an estimated 59,395 persons.